Last updated on September 10th, 2023

 A one-size-fits-all model is still tragically common

-If your child's weight target is a particular BMI or 'weight-for-height', then the clinicians are probably using a method sometimes called the 'BMI method'.
+If your child's weight target is a particular BMI or 'weight-for-height', then the clinicians are almost certainly using a method sometimes called the 'BMI method'.
 As I'll show, it's a one-size-fits-all model.
 Or more precisely, a middle-size-fits-all.

-The BMI method uses big BMI surveys from the population.
+The BMI method uses big BMI surveys from the population (well, often it's a white american population).
 The assumption is that your child will be fine in the middle: the median.

 Imagine I'm about to open a shoe shop and I'm busy ordering stock.
 I'm looking at statistical charts and I'm thinking, frankly, why so many sizes?
 Too much uncertainty!
-I'll give all my customers the middle size.
+I'll sell one stylish model in one size for each age, and everyone will be happy!

 If I'd been selling shoes to the unfortunate elite women in ancient China, I'd only have stocked tiny, bone-crunching shoes.